FREQUENTLY ASKED QUESTIONS

 Rhetoric students (10th-12th grades) may dress along the guidelines of faculty and staff in what is traditionally known as a “business casual” style of dress.
 However, because not all casual clothing is suitable for school, the following guidelines should help faculty, staff, and Rhetoric students (10th-12th grades) determine what is appropriate to wear:

-Clothing that reveals cleavage, back, chest, stomach, or underwear is not appropriate.
+- Clothing that reveals a student’s back, chest, stomach, or underwear is not appropriate.

-While business casual is less dressy than business formal, you should still be sure your clothes are clean, pressed, and free of holes; torn, dirty, or frayed clothing is unacceptable.
+- Clothes should be clean, pressed, and free of holes; torn, dirty, or frayed clothing is unacceptable.

 Business Casual for Men

-Select a belt and dress shoes or loafers with dress socks.
+- Select a belt and dress shoes or loafers with dress socks.
+Tennis shoes of any kind should not be worn.

 Business Casual for Women

-Dresses and skirts are acceptable; skirt length should be such that you can sit comfortably and modestly in public.
-Skirts and dresses should not be too tight, and the hem should fall past the fingertips and touch the knee.
+- Dresses and skirts are acceptable; skirt length should come no higher than the top of the knee and be such that you can sit comfortably and modestly in public.
+Skirts and dresses should not be too tight.

-Blouses, sweaters, sweater sets, cardigans, polo/knit shirts, turtlenecks, and vests are appropriate.
-However, please make sure that your shirts are modest.
+- Blouses, sweaters, sweater sets, cardigans, polo/knit shirts, turtlenecks, and vests are appropriate.
+However, please make sure that all shirts are modest.

 What Not to Wear

-Regardless of gender, when the dress code is business casual, it is not appropriate to wear your favorite old t-shirt, ripped jeans and antique sneakers.
-Keep in mind the “business” part of business casual, and leave your old comfortable clothes at home.
+- Regardless of gender, it is not appropriate to wear your favorite old t-shirt, ripped jeans or sneakers.

-Inappropriate slacks or pants include jeans, cargo pants, sweatpants, exercise pants, shorts, bib overalls, and any spandex or other form-fitting pants such as those worn for biking.
+- Inappropriate slacks or pants include jeans, cargo pants, sweatpants, exercise pants, shorts, bib overalls, and any spandex, yoga pants or other form-fitting pants such as those worn for biking.

-Denim (in any color) is not appropriate for business casual dress.
+- Denim (in any color) is not appropriate.

-Do not wear athletic shoes, sneakers, sandals (for men), flip-flops, sports shirts, sweatshirts, sport team jackets, and athletic socks.
-These items do not fall under the business casual category.
+- Do not wear athletic shoes, sneakers, sandals (for men), flip-flops, sports shirts, sweatshirts, sport team jackets, or athletic socks.

 Petra board meetings meet on the first Tuesday of every month at 3:45 p.m. in the Petra library.
 Parents, students, and staff are always invited and welcome to attend.